Mapping Incidences

 \end{theorem} The constants $c$ and $\delta$ are the same as those in Theorem~\ref{t:bktSzTr}.
 Any improvement to Theorem~\ref{t:bktSzTr}, for example, better constants or giving a good bound when $\mc P$ and $\mc L$ have very different cardinalities, would also immediately translate to Theorem~\ref{ourSzTr} above.
 In the case of $\bb R\cross \bb R$, this theorem is true with $\delta$ being replaced with the optimal constant $1/6$ (by the Szemer\' edi-Trotter Theorem \cite{SzTr}).

-Restricting to the case of complex numbers, Solymosi \cite[Lemma 1]{soly} has proven a Szemer\' edi-Trotter-type result over $\C$ with $\delta=1/6$, under the additional assumption that the set of points form a Cartesian product in $\bb C^2$.
+Restricting to the case of complex numbers, Solymosi \cite[Lemma~1]{soly} has proven a Szemer\' edi-Trotter-type result over $\C$ with $\delta=1/6$, under the additional assumption that the set of points form a Cartesian product in $\bb C^2$.
 Our result has a small $\delta$ but does not require this additional assumption.
-It looks plausible that $\delta=1/6$ holds without any additional assumptions, and indeed, a tight result appears in a paper on the Math ArXiv by Csaba D. T\'oth \cite{Toth2003}.
+One would expect that $\delta=1/6$ holds without any additional assumptions, and indeed, a tight result appears in a paper on the Math ArXiv by Csaba D. T\'oth \cite{Toth2003}.

 We conjecture that one can set $\delta=1/6$ in $\Zmodp$ given that $N$ is sufficiently small compared to $p$.
 (This implies $\delta =1/6$ for the complex case.)